StuartP-CSP/csp-lui-scripts/README.md

 # CSP LUI Scripts
 These scripts have been written to assist Citrix Service Providers utilise the [Citrix Cloud Licensing API](https://licensing.citrixworkspacesapi.net) to query usage and status.
-They are read-only and **do not** make any amendments, simply executes GET requests for data, with some options for dumping out the results, either to the console or .csv file (or both).
+They are read-only and **do not** make any amendments, they simply execute GET requests for data, with some options for dumping out the results, either to the console or .csv file (or both).

 **Use at your own risk** as these are not Citrix supported scripts.
 They have been written by myself as a proof-of-concept.

-Written with and **only tested on** PowerShell Core 6+ - they will error if used with earlier versions.
+Written with and **only tested on** PowerShell Core 6+.
+They will error if used with earlier versions.

 ### Citrix Cloud API Secure Client Token
 A Citrix Cloud API Secure Client token will need to be created and the variables at the start of each script amended.